A QBist Ontology: Introduction

+With regard to the roots of objectivity, then, QBism is on the same page with Bohr.
+In particular, they both emphasize the importance of ordinary language in constructing an objective reality. \footnote{Bohr insisted that ``all well-defined experimental evidence, even if it cannot be analysed in terms of classical physics, must be expressed in ordinary language'' (\citeyear[p.~355]{BCW7}), i.e., ``plain language suitably refined by the usual physical terminology'' (\citeyear[p.~390]{BCW7}) or ``conveniently supplemented with terminology of classical physics'' (\citeyear[p.~277]{BCW10}).} But this also means that neither evinces a desire to go beyond the intersubjective agreement that is achieved through communication.
+The question of whether we only experience our respective private worlds or actually experience one and the same world is left open.

+\citet[p.~69]{SchrWhatIsReal}, too, who according to \citet{FMS2014} took ``a QBist view'' of science, would have agreed with QBism about the role that language plays in establishing the correspondence between, as he put it, ``the content of any one sphere of consciousness and any other, so far as the external world is concerned.''
+What does establish it for him ``is \emph{language}, including everything in the way of expression, gesture, taking hold of another person, pointing with one's finger and so forth, though none of this breaks through that inexorable, absolute division between spheres of consciousness'' (original emphasis).
+But Schr\"odinger also made it clear that establishing something is not the same as accounting for it.
+To him, the agreement between the content of my sphere of consciousness and that of yours was not rationally comprehensible: ``In order to grasp it we are reduced to two irrational, mystical hypotheses,'' he wrote (\citeyear[p.~106]{SchrWhatIsReal}).

-In an essay written during the last year of his life, Erwin Schr\"odinger \cite{SchrWhatIsReal} expressed his astonishment at the fact that despite ``the absolute hermetic separation of my sphere of consciousness'' from everyone else's, there is ``a far-reaching structural similarity between certain parts of our experiences, the parts which we call external; it can be expressed in the brief statement that we all live in the same world.''
-This similarity, Schr\"odinger avowed, ``is not rationally comprehensible.
-In order to grasp it we are reduced to two irrational, mystical hypotheses,'' one of which was ``the so-called hypothesis of the real external world.''
-According to this hypothesis, there is ``a real world of bodies which are the causes of sense-impressions and produce roughly the same impression on everybody.''
+One of these was ``the so-called hypothesis of the real external world.''
+According to it there is ``a real world of bodies which are the causes of sense-impressions and produce roughly the same impression on everybody'' (\citeyear[p.~67--68]{SchrWhatIsReal}).
 Schr\"odinger left no room for uncertainty about what he thought of it: to invoke the existence of such a world ``is not to give an explanation at all; it is simply to state the matter in different words.
-In fact, it means laying a completely useless burden on the understanding''---the burden of invoking a relation of which we are profoundly ignorant.
-While we can use language to compare those parts of our experiences that we call external, we have no way of comparing this hypothetical world of bodies with those parts of our experiences about which we agree.
+In fact, it means laying a completely useless burden on the understanding''---the burden of making sense of the relation between our experiences and an empirically inaccessible ``real'' world.
+While we can use language to compare our respective experiences, we have no way of comparing our experiences with this world of bodies presumed to contain the causes of our experiences.
+The other hypothesis, which he endorsed, was that ``we are all really only various aspects of the One'' \citep[p.~106]{SchrWhatIsReal}.
+It will be the subject of Sec.~\ref{sec:Schr-take}.